graeme-lockley/experiment-parser-js/README.md

 Too often I have found that something I have written stops working when the contained environment is changed.
 An example of this from the Java world is if I upgrade a library in my Maven POM file and find that the library's semantic has subtly changed and something that was previously working does not work any more.
-Sadly, in my career, these defects have not been picked up through automated tests and have resulted in defects slipping through into production environments.
+Sadly, in my career, these defects have not been picked up through testing and have resulted in defects slipping through into production environments.
 This has resulted in a general reluctance to upgrade third party libraries.

 So in this experiment I would like to experiment with language ideas captured by the `Run Once, Run Always` philosophy and